wak75/devopsProj/readme.md

 After completing these steps, you should have Docker, Minikube, and kubectl installed and ready to use for your project setup.

-# Easy Setup
+# Beginner Setup:

 For those looking for a quick setup, follow these steps:
 **Advantages**: It does not require you to have a dockerhub ID, as you will not going to push anything into it.
 All docker images created will stay in your local system.

 **Ignore the folder `advance` as we will use the folder and its contents for more advanced setup in later steps.**

+(If you are on mac or linux, you might change the permission of the file script.sh using `chmod +x script.sh` before running it.)

-1. **Run the Script**: Execute the `script.sh` file.
-This script automates the process of creating two Docker images, `was24/front` and `was24/back`, using the provided `docker-compose.yml` file.
+1. **Script Execution**:  This script automates the process of creating two Docker images, `was24/front` and `was24/back`, using the provided `docker-compose.yml` file.
 You can find more details about Docker Compose in the [official Docker documentation](https://docs.docker.com/compose/).

 (If you are on mac or linux, you might change the permission of the file script.sh using `chmod +x script.sh` before running it.)